Whisky-App/whisky-book/src/game-support/just-cause.md

 {{#template ../templates/rating.md status=Silver installs=Yes opens=Yes}}

 > [!WARNING]
-> Sound stuttering is barely audible.
+> Sound is stuttering in main menu while in gameplay is barely audible and it does not affect it much.

 {{#template ../templates/steam.md id=6880}}